-Lucas F. Olts is a partner in the Firm's San Diego office, where his practice focuses on securities litigation on behalf of individual and institutional investors.
-He served as co-lead counsel in In re Wachovia Preferred Securities and Bond/Notes Litig., which recovered \$627 million under the Securities Act of 1933.
-He also
+Luke Olts is a partner in the Firm's San Diego office, where his practice focuses on securities litigation on behalf of individual and institutional investors.
+Olts has recently focused on litigation related to residential mortgage-backed securities, and has served as lead counsel or co-lead counsel in some of the largest

-Education B.A., University of California, Santa Barbara, 2001; J.D., University of San Diego School of Law, 2004 successful prosecution of numerous securities class actions, including Carpenters Health & Welfare Fund v.
+Education B.A., University of California, Santa Barbara, 2001; J.D., University of San Diego School of Law, 2004 Honors/ Awards Top Litigator Under 40, Benchmark Litigation , 2016-2017 successful prosecution of numerous securities class actions, including Carpenters Health & Welfare Fund v.
 Coca-Cola Co. (\$137.5 million recovery); In re Fleming Cos.
 Sec. (\$95 million recovery); and In re Boeing Sec.
 Litig. (\$92 million recovery).
 He was also a member of the plaintiffs' trial team in Mynaf v.
-Taco Bell Corp., which settled after two months at trial on terms favorable to two plaintiff classes of restaurant workers for recovery of unpaid wages, and a member of the plaintiffs' trial team in Newman v.
+Taco Bell Corp., which settled after two months at trial on terms favorable to two plaintiff classes of restauran workers for recovery of unpaid wages, and a member of the plaintiffs' trial team in Newman v.
 Stringfellow, where after a nine-month trial, all claims for exposure to toxic chemicals were resolved for \$109 million.